 Are you for canceling the STAAR test, and do you think it’s an effective way to measure education in the state?

 “I don’t think it’s an effective way to measure anything in the state of Texas.
 I know that there are students who barely passed the STAAR, but who’s to say that they’ve actually mastered something as opposed to killing and drilling for a test.
 I think there are other ways to demonstrate mastery of a subject or a grade level.
-You can do oral exams, group projects, and service-learning.
-Researchers much smarter than me have done research on how you can demonstrate a student’s mastery in the subject.
+You can do oral exams, group projects, and service learning.
+Researchers much smarter than me have done research on how you can demonstrate a student’s mastery of the subject.
 The only caveat to that is if we do cancel the STAAR test.
 How are we going to demonstrate students’ mastery of a subject?
 I do think a baseline level of literacy and math is important for students so that we can make sure all teachers and students are being held accountable for learning.”

 Election day for this runoff race is May 24, 2022.